mmore500/waves/blog/_posts/aria-lanea-blog.md

 - side note, also check error message is the right one
 -

-- Creating new Test Files: Test files can have large boiler plates (setup before the actual code is written, lots of `#include`s and `#define`s) which can make setting up a new testing file tricky to get right.
-We found that the easiest way to get the boiler plate right was to simply copy a preexisting test file and "rip out its guts" and replace it with new test code.
-When doing this you must remember to only `#include` the current file that is being tested and to rename anythign specific to the previous test file.

 - Testing Asserts: In almost every file we wanted to be able to test that asserts had been thrown when expected.
 However, asserts typically terminate a program, making this difficult.
 Luckily, empirical has a file that implements a "non-terminating assert trigger" which is perfect for unit testing.
 All we had to do was use the macro `#define EMP_TDEBUG` and the boolean `emp::assert_last_fail` combined with `emp::assert_clear` to reset the boolean to test that asserts had been thrown when expected.